tusharmule28/pyspark-mall-customers-rdd-analysis/README.md

 Mall Customers Analysis Using PySpark (RDD)
-A Beginner-Friendly Data Engineering Project Using Google Cloud Dataproc and Hadoop (HDFS)
+A Beginner Data Engineering Project Using Google Cloud Dataproc and Hadoop (HDFS)

-This repository contains a complete end-to-end beginner data engineering project where I process the Mall Customers dataset using PySpark RDDs on a Hadoop-based Google Cloud Dataproc cluster.
+This repository contains an end-to-end beginner data engineering project where the Mall Customers dataset is processed using PySpark RDDs on a Hadoop-based Google Cloud Dataproc cluster.

-The goal of this project is to practice core data engineering skills such as distributed processing, HDFS storage, PySpark RDD transformations, and working with real datasets.
+The project is designed to build and demonstrate core data engineering skills such as distributed processing, HDFS file handling, and PySpark transformations.

-Project Overview
+1. Project Overview

-This project covers the full workflow:
+This project follows a complete workflow from uploading data to HDFS to performing analysis using PySpark RDD transformations.

-Uploading the dataset to HDFS
+1.1 Steps Covered

-Reading CSV data using PySpark RDD
+1. Uploading the dataset to HDFS

-Applying narrow transformations
+2. Reading a CSV file using PySpark RDD

-map
+3. Applying narrow transformations

-filter
+   a) map

-Applying wide transformations
+   b) filter

-reduceByKey
+4. Applying wide transformations

-Performing profile and behavior analysis
+   a) reduceByKey

-Working with a real Dataproc cluster (GCP)
+5. Analyzing customer profiles and spending behavior

-This project shows my learning journey as I begin transitioning into data engineering.
+6. Running everything on a Google Cloud Dataproc cluster

-Dataset Information
+The project marks the beginning of my learning path as I transition into data engineering.

-The project uses the Mall Customers dataset from Kaggle.
+2. Dataset Information

-The dataset contains customer information, including age group, gender, earning level, and mall spending behavior.
-The data is generally used for clustering, segmentation, and behavioral analysis.
+The project uses the Mall Customers dataset, commonly used for customer segmentation and behavior analysis.

-Columns in the dataset:
+2.1 Dataset Columns

-CustomerID — Unique customer identifier
+1. CustomerID — Unique customer identifier

-Genre — Gender (Male or Female)
+2. Genre — Gender of the customer

-Age — Customer age
+3. Age — Age of the customer

-Annual Income (k$) — Annual income measured in thousands of dollars
+4. Annual Income (k$) — Annual income in thousands of dollars

-Spending Score (1–100) — Customer spending score given by the mall
+5. Spending Score (1–100) — Score assigned by the mall based on spending behavior

-This dataset helps understand spending patterns and demographics across customer segments.
+The dataset helps in understanding spending habits, demographic groups, and customer segmentation patterns.

-Technologies Used
+3. Technologies Used

-PySpark RDD API
+1. PySpark (RDD API)

-Hadoop HDFS
+2. Hadoop HDFS

-Google Cloud Dataproc
+3. Google Cloud Dataproc

-Jupyter Notebook
+4. Python

-Python
+5. Jupyter Notebook